-Love in a Dangerous Time: Travelling exhibition
+Love in a Dangerous Time: Canada’s LGBT Purge – Travelling exhibition

 Rental fee: To be determined

-Space requirements: 470 Square meters (4,000 square feet)
+Space requirements: 325–370 square metres (3,500–4,000 square feet)

 About the exhibition

-From the 1950s to the 1990s, the Government of Canada systematically persecuted 2SLGBTQI+ members of the Canadian Armed Forces, the Royal Canadian Mounted Police and the public service.
-Known as “the Purge,” it was an attempt to remove 2SLGBTQI+ people from the workforce, justified by arguments that they presented a threat to national security.
-In the aftermath, courageous 2SLGBTQI+ Canadians led political and legal campaigns to ensure sexual orientation became a protected ground under Canadian human rights law.
-Their activism led to Prime Minister Justin Trudeau’ s apology to 2SLGBTQI+ Canadians in 2017.
-It also led to a class action settlement in 2018 that established the LGBT Purge Fund, which has been working with the Canadian Museum for Human Rights to develop an exhibition about this dark period in Canadian history.
+From the 1950s to the 1990s, the Government of Canada systematically persecuted 2SLGBTQ+ members of the Canadian Armed Forces, the RCMP and the public service.
+Known as “the Purge,” it was an attempt to remove 2SLGBTQ+ people from the workforce, justified by arguments that they presented a threat to national security.
+2SLGBTQ+ Canadians fought back, launching political and legal campaigns to ensure sexual orientation became a protected ground under Canadian human rights law.
+Their activism ultimately dismantled the Purge and led to Prime Minister Justin Trudeau’s apology to 2SLGBTQ+ Canadians in 2017.
+It also led to a class action settlement in 2018 that established the LGBT Purge Fund, which partnered with the Canadian Museum for Human Rights to develop an exhibition about this troubling history, and the inspiring acts of resistance it sparked.

 • Images, audio soundscapes, graphics, AV projections, digital interactives and accessibility features;